Collaborating to Advance Teaching and Learning of Science Educators and Students

 - to provide authentic STEM experiences and opportunities for motivated high school students significantly under-represented in STEM and Health careers.

 This is an ambitious five-year grant with multiple phases and components.
 Similar to previous CPET programs such as Bench to Bedside and ICORE, this program consists of a two-week summer institute, followed by classroom action and continued collaboration during the school year (Phase I offered Years 1-5).
 Eligible participants, as well as teachers who have previously worked with CPET, can then apply for a Research Fellowship the following summer, during which teachers will create and publish curricular modules that align research and educational standards and effectively convey concepts, skills, and pathways to the broad range of health careers to students and teachers (Phase II offered Years 2 and 4).
-Additionally, starting in year 2, scholarships will be available for students of CATALySES teachers to attend the Student Science Training Program or the Explorations in Biomedical Research program.
+Additionally, starting in year 2, scholarships will be available for students of CATALySES teachers to attend the Student Science Training Program (SSTP) or the Research Explorations (REx) program.